Design aerostatic bearing rotor systems with evidence-gated decisions.

-Recruiting 2–3 pilot partners (January 2026).
+Recruiting 2–3 technical pilot partners for 2026 reference workflows.
 Expect a reply within 24 hours.

 Urgency